-During a processor-in-the-loop (PIL) execution, you can produce a profile of execution times for code generated from entry-point functions.
+During a processor-in-the-loop (PIL) execution, you can produce a profile of the execution times for code generated from entry-point functions.
 The software calculates execution times from data that is obtained through instrumentation probes added to the PIL application.

-Use the execution time profile to check whether your code runs within the required time on your target hardware:
+Use the execution-time profile to check whether your code runs within the required time on your target hardware:

 If code execution overruns, look for ways to reduce execution time.